 Cap all upturned conduits during construction rough-in to prevent moisture or debris from entering.
 Pull through each and every conduit a dry swab of sufficient size to remove any and all moisture.

-Maximum length of flexible metal conduit (Greenfield), or flexible liquidtite shall be 5 feet.
+Maximum length of flexible metal conduit (Greenfield), or flexible liquid-tight shall be 5 feet.

 Assure ground continuity on all branch circuitry conduits with two locknuts, one inside and one outside of all boxes, cabinets and gutters for rigid conduit.
 One locknut inside of all boxes, cabinets, and gutters for EMT.